 Range

 Geared hub motors offer better range than direct drive hub motors.
-On average, an e-bike with a geared hub motor may achieve 10-15 miles more range per charge than a direct drive model, assuming all else is equal.
+An e-bike with a geared hub motor may achieve 10-15 miles more range per charge than a direct drive model, assuming all else is equal (battery size, bike design, etc.)

 Direct drive motors run at lower RPMs.
 This is because the motor must rotate at the same speed as the wheel.
-In other words, the motor rotates one-to-one with the wheel.
 On a bike with 26″ wheels, the motor may only turn at 200 RPM.
-On a bike with smaller wheels, such as a folding e-bike, the motor may only rotate at 300-400 RPM.
 This is very slow for an electric motor.
-Electric motors can’t operate at peak efficiency when running this slow.
+Electric motors can’t operate efficiently when running this slow.
 You need to ride faster to achieve efficient speeds.

 Geared hub motors also tend to be lower wattage (less powerful) than direct drive hub motors.
 An average geared hub motor has 250 watts of power.
-The gearing allows the motor to utilize the battery’s energy more efficiently.
-The gearing also multiplies the torque output.
+The gearing allows you to get away with a smaller motor by multiplying the torque output.
 Smaller motors use less power.
 You’ll get more range as a result.

 Direct drive motors are usually higher wattage.
 Most are rated at 500-1000 watts.
 You need the extra motor power to create sufficient torque.
-Higher-wattage direct drive motors need more power to run.
-This causes you to drain your battery faster.
+Higher-wattage direct drive motors need more power to run, which uses more energy.

-In addition, geared motors are significantly lighter than direct drive motors.
-A geared motor may weigh 4.5- 6.8 kg (10-15 pounds) less than a direct drive motor.
+In addition, geared motors are much lighter than direct drive motors.
 A lighter bike takes less energy to move around.
 You’ll achieve a longer range with a lighter bike.

-Of course, the motor isn’t the only factor that determines the e-bike’s range.
+Of course, the motor isn’t the only factor that determines the bike’s range.
 The battery size is more important.
 If you need more range, you can install a larger battery.
-You’ll have a longer battery life with a larger battery.
 The rider weight, bike weight, tires, terrain, battery quality, and outdoor temperature can all play a big role in the range you get out of your bike.
+For more info, check out my guide to e-bike range.

 Winner: Geared hub motors offer better range than gearless hub motors.